 The pattern I chose to follow was sweet potato, cashew spread, onion, kale, apple; I repeated that until the ingredients were gone.

-I thought I only had thyme, but when I searched through my dried herbs plate, I found a little sage left, so I topped the lasagna with that, because, I love sage with apples, and, I love it in general.
+For herbs, I thought I only had thyme, but when I searched through my dried herbs and found a little sage, I topped the lasagna with that as well (I love sage with apples, and, I love it in general).

 Apple Sweet Potato Lasagna

 - 1 cup cashews

 - 1 tsp thyme